GLOBAL MARKETS-Euro, bond yields drive higher on ECB scale-back bets

 LONDON, June 28 The euro hit a 1-year high on Wednesday and German 10-year Bund yields continued to rise after doubling the previous day, as bets grew that the European Central Bank is readying to scale back its 2-trillion-euro stimulus programme.

-It was a lively European session.
+It was a lively start to European trading.
 The bond market sell-off and jump in the euro came as a dive in technology stocks after the latest global cyber attack sent European shares to a two-month low.

-The euro was eyeing up $1.14 and was at a 7-month high versus the pound though it hit the brakes after ECB sources said President Mario Draghi's comments on tweaking the bank's aggressive stimulus policy had been overinterpreted.
+The euro was eyeing up $1.14 and was at a 7-month high versus the pound after an upbeat ECB President Mario Draghi on Tuesday opened the door to changes to the bank's aggressive stimulus policy.

 That provoked the banking world's single biggest cheerleader for a stronger dollar, Deutsche Bank, to declare the end of the greenback's bull run which dates back to 2014.